Atlas Data Lake¶

-When you create a Data Lake, you can grant Atlas either read only or read and write access to S3 buckets in your AWS account and create a data storage configuration file that maps data from your S3 buckets to your MongoDB databases and collections.
+When you create a Data Lake, you grant Atlas either read only or read and write access to S3 buckets in your AWS account.
+To access your Atlas clusters, Atlas uses your existing Role Based Access Controls.
+You can view and edit the generated data storage configuration that maps data from your S3 buckets and Atlas clusters to virtual databases and collections.

 A database user must have one of the following roles to query an Atlas Data Lake:

-Atlas charges for the total number of bytes that Data Lake scans from your AWS S3 buckets, rounded up to the nearest megabyte.
-Atlas charges $5.00 per TB of scanned data, with a minimum of 10 MB or $0.00005 per query.
+Atlas charges for the total number of bytes that Data Lake processes from your AWS S3 buckets, rounded up to the nearest megabyte.
+Atlas charges $5.00 per TB of processed data, with a minimum of 10 MB or $0.00005 per query.

-You can use partitioning strategies and compression in AWS S3 to reduce the amount of data scanned.
+You can use partitioning strategies and compression in AWS S3 to reduce the amount of processed data.

 Total Data Returned¶